© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cave 40m SE of Deborah's Hole is a scheduled monument protected by Cadw under reference GM622.
 View the official record →

-Cave 40m SE of Deborah's Hole is a prehistoric cave situated in Glamorgan, Wales, with the official Cadw scheduled monument reference GM622.
+Cave 40m SE of Deborah's Hole is a prehistoric cave located in Wales and designated as a scheduled ancient monument under the reference Cadw SAM GM622.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM622.

 Cave 40m SE of Deborah's Hole dates from the prehistoric period, and is classified as a cave.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cave 40m SE of Deborah's Hole is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM622.